-- Student submits the iPOS for initial review by the Graduate Programs Coordinator. - The Graduate Coordinator will submit the iPOS to the Research Advisor for approval. - When approved the Graduate Programs Coordinator will present the iPOS to the Associate Director or Graduate Program Committee Chair for final approval, and if approved, forward it to the Graduation Office and the Graduate College for processing and final approval.
+- Student submits the iPOS for review by the Graduate Programs Coordinator. - The Graduate Coordinator will submit the iPOS to the Research Advisor for approval. - When approved the Graduate Programs Coordinator will present the iPOS to the Associate Director or Graduate Program Committee Chair for final approval, and if approved, forward it to the and the Graduate College for processing and final approval (electronic process via the iPOS).